Gainbridge Fieldhouse

-Gainbridge Fieldhouse is an indoor arena in downtown Indianapolis, Indiana, United States.
+Gainbridge Fieldhouse is a multi-purpose indoor arena in downtown Indianapolis, Indiana, United States.
 It opened in November 1999 to replace Market Square Arena.
 The arena is the home of the Indiana Pacers of the National Basketball Association (NBA) and the Indiana Fever of the Women's National Basketball Association (WNBA).
-It also hosts college basketball games (including the annual Big Ten Conference tournaments), indoor concerts, and ice hockey.
+It also hosts college basketball games (including the annual Big Ten Conference tournaments), indoor concerts, and family events.

 Originally named Conseco Fieldhouse, after the financial firm Conseco, the arena was renamed Bankers Life Fieldhouse, before Gainbridge became the naming rights sponsor in 2021.

 Design

 Ellerbe Becket designed the arena's distinctive brick and glass facade to evoke Indiana's classic high school and college field houses.
 Unlike most other North American sports arenas, the facility was designed primarily for basketball.
 The arena can accommodate an NHL-sized rink, but the ice hockey seating capacity is reduced to 12,500 in an asymmetrical configuration.